robertgarcia01/Fender-Fuse-Win10-VM/README.md

 Step 4: Get windows 10 23H2 ISO here (this is a modded, not official image but it worked for this purpose): https://archive.org/details/Windows_10_23H2

-Step 5: Transfer ISO to Virtual Machine (I used a USB drive and enabled access to the drive in the VM options) and select "mount" when right clicking.
+Step 5: Transfer ISO to Virtual Machine (I used a USB drive and enabled access to the drive in the VM options).
+Once inside the VM, right click and select "Mount".
+Check what drive letter the image was mounted to.

 Step 6: Open Command Prompt with Admin priveliges and type the following command (without the quotes, and change the drive letter to the drive that the ISO was mounted to):

-"DISM /Online /Enable-Feature /FeatureName:NetFx3 /All /LimitAccess /Source:d:\sources\sxs" (more info available here: https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/deploy-net-framework-35-by-using-deployment-image-servicing-and-management--dism?view=windows-11)
+"DISM /Online /Enable-Feature /FeatureName:NetFx3 /All /LimitAccess /Source:d:\sources\sxs"

+(More info available here: https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/deploy-net-framework-35-by-using-deployment-image-servicing-and-management--dism?view=windows-11)

 Step 7: Wait for .NET to finish installing inside command prompt, then get silverlight.exe from this page or https://download.cnet.com/microsoft-silverlight-64-bit/3000-2378_4-75884713.html (again, I used a USB drive to transfer files between host PC and VM)